IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ## Feature: Cancellations and Refunds

-### Scenario: User cancels a booking and receives a refund
+### Scenario: Attendee cancels a booking and receives a refund

 #### Description:
 Test the cancellation and refund process to ensure users are properly refunded based on the cancellation policy, and that the system provides timely notifications.